Now Reading

 The 12-episode cyberpunk anime Akudama Drive is set in futuristic Japan that’s torn by the civil war.
 A nuclear wasteland separates the region between Kanto and Kansai.
 After the war, Kansai is ruled by an authoritarian regime, which labels the dangerous criminals of the city as ‘Akudama’.
 Six of the most skilled Akudama come together for a mysterious job.
 A young and ordinary-looking girl also joins them.
 What follows is a set of wonderful twists and brilliantly done tonal shifts.

-Akudama Drive takes visual cues and pays a lot of homage to Hollywood films from the 80s and 90s, including the cyberpunk classic Blade Runner (1982).
-Moreover, the anime series has deeply entrenched cyberpunk elements into the story’s framework rather than using it to create a specific mood and imagery.
+Akudama Drive takes visual cues and pays homage to several Hollywood films from the 80s and 90s, including the cyberpunk classic Blade Runner (1982).
+It has deeply entrenched cyberpunk elements into the story’s framework rather than using them to create a specific mood and imagery.
 The anime unfolds in a police state and showcases how outcasts and dissidents can be easily framed as dangerous criminals.
 The characters do lack depth, but the culturally relevant critique alongside the world-building skills makes it a satisfying experience.

 10. Megazone 23 Trilogy (1985-1989)